JuliaPravylo/rsschool-cv/cv.md

 ## About Me:

 I'm Julia.
 At RS School, I am taking the first steps in front-end development.
+After working for 10 years in my profession, I realized that I do not see my future in it.
+It is difficult to devote your time to what is of no value to others.
+I have achieved leadership and respect due to my perseverance and love of learning.
+With the advent of my daughter, I rethought many aspects of life.
+So I decided to try to master web development.
+Strengths:
-Able to independently make decisions.
-Like to analyze, optimize and structure.
+- Able to independently make decisions.
+- Like to analyze, optimize and structure.
-Prefer to understand deeply the work I do.
+- Prefer to understand deeply the work I do.
-Can handle with tools and know how to “google”.
+- Can handle with tools and know how to “google”.

 ***